inkjet/flask-aws-tutorial/README.md

 ```
 $ pip install -r requirements.txt
 ```
-To use the app right away, you can use a local database.
+To play with the app right away, you can use a local database.
 Edit ```config.py``` by commenting out the AWS URL and uncomment this line:
 ```
 SQLALCHEMY_DATABASE_URI = 'sqlite:///test.db'
 ```